nano6100/FEndProject/Memory game/README.md

 ## How To Play

+Open the index file in your favorite browser

 You Have 18 cards, you need to match each two cards togather.
 You win the game when you have 8 Matching cards.
 You can restart the game eather by the restart button when you win the game or by clicking the small restart button on the upper right corner.